Olive Edis: Career

 Edis's first studio on Church Street, Sheringham, was purpose built for the Edis sisters by their uncle the architect Robert William Edis.
 It had a glass roof to allow in natural daylight which became an important aspect of her trademark style.
 In the 1930s her London studio was relocated to Ladbroke Square and a new studio was built in Sheringham on South Street.
 During her career she also opened smaller, temporary studios in Cromer and Farnham.
 Edis employed several assistants at her Sheringham studio, the longest serving of whom was Lillian Page who did most of the studio's printing.
-Edis produced postcards of her work, featuring fisher folk, famous sitters and the photographer herself.
-Clients who ordered photographs would receive them mounted on branded card which was embossed with her logo.
+Edis produced postcards of her work, featuring fisherfolk, famous sitters and the photographer herself.
+Clients who ordered photographs would receive them mounted on card embossed with her logo.

 Edis took her first autochrome portrait in 1912 and became known for her colour photography.
 Edis patented her own diascope, a device for viewing autochromes which allowed them to be backlit.
 Edis won a medal with her autochrome Portrait Study at the Royal Photographic Society's 1913 exhibition, and became a fellow of the Society the next year.

 Edis was appointed an official war artist and photographed British Women's Services and the battlefields of France and Flanders between 1918 and 1919 for the Imperial War Museum.
 In 1920 she was commissioned to create advertising photographs for the Canadian Pacific Railway and her autochromes of this trip to Canada are believed to be some of the earliest colour photographs of that country.

 Throughout her career Edis photographed many influential figures of early 20th century society.
 Notable examples include authors Thomas Hardy (1914) and George Bernard Shaw (1936); prime ministers H. H. Asquith (1917–18) and David Lloyd George (1917) and the future King George VI (c.1920s).
-Edis photographed many prominent women at a time of great change for the role of women in British society including Elizabeth Garrett Anderson (1909), Nancy Astor (1920) and Emmeline Pankhurst (1920).
+Edis photographed many prominent women at a time of great change for the role of women in British society including Elizabeth Garrett Anderson (1909), Ethel Smyth (1916), Nancy Astor (1920) and Emmeline Pankhurst (1920).
 As well as famous sitters, Edis produced many portraits of local working fisherman their families at her studios in North Norfolk.
 Working in fashionable seaside towns of Sheringham and Cromer, these fishermen became minor local celebrities in their own right.

+Photography for the Imperial War Museum

+The idea that the Imperial War Museum (originally The National War Museum) should recruit a photographer to focus on woman's activities on the western front came from the museum's Women's Work Subcommittee chaired by Priscilla Norman.
+Edis was first invited to be the museum's photographer in October 1918.
+The original plan was for the photography tour to take place in November 1918 but this was delayed by the end of the war and Priscilla Norman catching the flu.
+The tour eventually took place in March 1919 with Edis being supported by Priscilla Norman and Agnes Conway (daughter of the museum's then director general).
+The museum received 171 photographs as a result of the tour.